 Felipe Esteban Toro Franco holds a B.A. in Hispanic Literatures and Linguistics from the Pontificia Universidad Católica de Chile, and a Master’s degree in Latin American Literature from the Universidad de Chile.
 His research interests are the connections between writing and the arts (e.g. literature and sports, visual arts, baroque and Counterreformation).
 In particular, he has published some of his work on the narrative of Chilean painter and writer Adolfo Couve: “La vida secreta de un pintor neoclásico” (2017; Cuadernos de literatura, co-authored with Pablo Chiuminatto); “Una mirada a los niños reyes de Adolfo Couve” (2014; Anales de literatura chilena); “Continuidad de los parques: lectura viñamarina de El picadero de Adolfo Couve” (2014; Revista laboratorio); “El ejercicio de la corrección: lectura del manuscrito de La lección de pintura, Adolfo Couve” (2014; Literatura y lingüística, co-authored with Pablo Chiuminatto); “Una pieza secreta: juegos y juguetes en la narrativa de Adolfo Couve” (2013; Revista chilena de literatura).

-Édgar J. Ulloa Luján received his B.A Literature in UTEP and his MFA in Creative Writing at New York University.
-As a doctoral student at Georgetown his research deals with the study of the representations of narcotics and cultural criminology in the cinema and narcoliterature.
+Édgar J. Ulloa Luján received his B.A. in Literature at The University of Texas at El Paso and his MFA in Creative Writing at New York University.
+As a doctoral student at Georgetown, his research deals with the study of the representations of narcotics and cultural criminology in the cinema and narcoliterature.
 His areas of interests are cultural memory, trauma, immigration and México-US border visual culture.
 He is a performance artist, poet and composer from Ciudad Juárez, México.
 Ulloa’s work was included by CONACULTA in the first national anthology of visual poetry in México.
 Ulloa-Lujan has performed in Latin America, US, Europe and Japan.
-His passion is teaching Spanish & Culture Studies and inspire his students to learn and dream.
+His passion is teaching Spanish & Culture Studies and inspiring his students to learn and dream.